mir-dataset-loaders/mirdata/docs/source/datasets.rst

 F0
 ^^
 Musical pitch contours, typically encoded as time series indidcating the musical pitch over time.
-The time series typically have evenly spaced time stamps, each with a correspoinding pitch value which may be encoded in a number of formats/granularities, including midi note numbers and Hertz.
+The time series typically have evenly spaced timestamps, each with a correspoinding pitch value which may be encoded in a number of formats/granularities, including midi note numbers and Hertz.

 .. _genre: